The Twelfth: Australia

 An increase in Orange lodge membership in recent years has seen a revival of the Order in Australia, and an annual Twelfth of July parade is currently held in Adelaide.
 Parades were also formerly held in New Zealand on the Twelfth.
+The first Twelfth procession in Australia took place in Melbourne in 1843, with the establishment of the Loyal Orange Institution of Victoria.

+New Zealand

+The first Twelfth of July procession in New Zealand took place in Auckland in 1877.
+In 2009, the Grand Orange Lodge of New Zealand travelled to County Donegal for the Twelfth of July procession and gave a speech.

 Ireland

 Until the Partition of Ireland in the early 1920s, the Twelfth was celebrated by Protestants in many parts of Ireland.
 However, the reduction of the Protestant population and relevance in the Republic of Ireland has resulted in the only remaining major annual parade now at Rossnowlagh, County Donegal.
 It was held on the Twelfth until the 1970s, when it was moved to the weekend before.
 There are no major Orange events in the rest of Ireland outside of the nine-county province of Ulster.

 Former Tánaiste Michael McDowell said in 2010 that the Twelfth should be made a national holiday in the Republic of Ireland, as well as in Northern Ireland.